 01 COST: for smaller scale rebrands it simply isn’t always cost-effective to buy in external support.
 Provided you get the right team together with the right mandate and a clear scope of work, then it can be managed quite easily from within.

-02 STRUCTURE: a rebrand is a company-wide activity and requires engagement from every team – Legal, Finance, HR, Real Estate, IT etc. You know your company best – the structure, the teams, the personalities and should be able to mobilise the right team from within.
+02 STRUCTURE: a rebrand is a company-wide activity and requires engagement from every team – Legal, Finance, HR, Real Estate, IT etc. You know your company best – the structure, the teams, the personalities and should be able to mobilize the right team from within.

 03 ENGAGEMENT: a rebrand is an opportunity to build relationships across all departments and functions.
 It can be used to break down silos and improve communication, helping to reset your company purpose or vision and reignite passion within your employees.